 Flow regulators have become a popular fixture in hospitals and clinics for their ability to control the flow of IV fluids.
 Flow regulators are inserted into the intravenous line of an infusion to regulate the flow of medication into the body.
-Despite their popularity, IV flow regulators come with drawbacks that may not be immediately apparent.

 Flow regulators are devices that control the rate of flow of fluids.
 They are widely used in hospitals to provide IV infusion, and can cause problems if they are not properly maintained.
 Flow regulators typically have a knob or lever that controls the rate of flow.
 If the knob is turned too high, the fluid will flow too fast and may cause problems such as air bubbles in the IV line or overflow from the IV bag.
 If the knob is turned too low, the fluid will flow too slowly and may not reach the patient in a timely manner.
 It is important to check the flow rate regularly and adjust it as needed.
 If you notice that the rate of flow is changing, you should contact your supervisor or a qualified medical professional.